Home

 What tools do I need?

-Be sure that you're using a sharp dog nail trimmer when clipping your dogs nails.
+Be sure that you're using sharp Nail Trimmers when clipping your dogs nails.
 It is very important to choose a nail trimmer that is the right size for your dog’s nails and one that fits your hand properly.
-The style of dog nail clipper that you choose is a matter of personal preference.
-Two common types of nail trimmers include the guillotine style and plier type.

-Make sure that you keep your nail trimmer sharp so that it makes a fast clean cut.
-A dull clipper will do nothing but hurt your dog and split the nail.
 A pet nail file is also a good thing to have on hand as well as some form of styptic powder (and plenty of dog treats to reward good behavior).
 Dog treats are also a good way to distract a dog's attention away from a bleeding nail in case of an accident.

-Plier type dog nail trimmers work a lot like shrub pruning shears.
-The two blades cut through the nail as the handles are squeezed together.
 This type of nail trimmer works great on thick nails.
 These nail trimmers don’t have blades that must be replaced but they do have to be sharpened when they become dull to maintain a nice clean cut.

-Guillotine style dog nail trimmers require that the dog’s nail be inserted through a hole in the top of the trimmer.
+Guillotine nail trimmers require that the dog’s nail be inserted through a hole in the top of the trimmer.
 When you squeeze the handle the blade comes down and cuts through the nail.
 The blade that must be changed frequently to maintain a nice clean cut.

 Clipping Your Dogs Nails -